Rosika Schwimmer: Early career and politicization

-In 1911, Schwimmer married a journalist, Pál Bédy and took his name (Bédy-Schwimmer) but he either died in 1912, or they divorced in 1913.
+In 1911, she performed at the Stockholm Opera and other important venues in Stockholm.
+The same year, she married a journalist, Pál Bédy and took his name (Bédy-Schwimmer) but he either died in 1912, or they divorced in 1913.
 After their breakup she removed his surname and returned to using Schwimmer, keeping the fact that she had ever been married a life-long secret.

 In 1913, she helped the Feminist Association organize the Seventh Conference of the International Woman Suffrage Alliance which ran from 15 to 21 June in Budapest.
 Garnering support from both the national and city government, the convention was the first such large-scale event to be held in Austria-Hungary, attracting around 3,000 international delegates.
 Schwimmer arranged for university students to provide translation services and presented an update on the progress of suffrage in Hungary.
 Trips were also organized to Debrecen, Nagyvárad (today Oradea) and Szeged, as well as smaller villages, so that the feminists could see more of the country.
 The behavior of the feminists at the conference significantly changed the stereotypes that had previously been ascribed to women's rights advocates.
 After the close of the conference, Schwimmer changed the name of the Feminist Association's journal to A Nő (The Woman).
 In August 1913, she attended the Universal Peace Congress in The Hague, which deepened her interest in pacifism.

 By this time, Schwimmer had traveled widely throughout Europe on lecture tours.
 An extrovert and experienced journalist, she knew how to appeal to her audience.
 Known for her comedic wit and clever satire, she was able to convince men to support women's rights and caused women to laugh at men using pointed attacks laced with humor.
 Thanks to her strong, energetic personality, which some described as stubborn, she often went beyond the limitations women were expected to observe.
 She was an "uncompromising pacifist", a humanist, and an atheist.
 With her Jewish heritage and foreign status, she often experienced anti-Semitic and xenophobic attacks.
 She smoked and drank wine, which was unusual at the time, and wore loose-fitting, corsetless dresses with her trademark pince-nez glasses.
 Of stocky build, she typically wore her black, frizzy hair in a bun at the nape of her neck.
 She described herself as a "very, very radical feminist" and was known to elicit either love or hate from others—"frequently people did both at different times".